Luke-lwz/AFK-BOT/README.md

 AFK-BOT is a simple logging bot, that logs every time a user joins or leaves an AFK channel.

 # LIMITATIONS
-- only works on one server
+- only works in one server
 - self hosted

 # INSTALLATION